mpdairy/posh/README.md

 `pull` and are only updated when the query changes. `transact!` is used within components to change the global state.
 If you are familiar with Datomic, you will find Posh incredibly easy to use.
-If not, it's worth learning because of the power and versatility it will give your front-end.
+If not, it's worth learning because of the power and versatility it will give your components.

 Posh uses [Reagent](https://github.com/reagent-project/reagent) and can be integrated with your current Reagent project.
-Because it uses a single app state like [Om](https://github.com/omcljs/om) or [re-frame](https://github.com/Day8/re-frame), it is fitting to write large, extensible apps and reusable components, with the added benefit of being much simpler to use (if you are familiar with Datomic) and having a more expressive data retrieval and state updating syntax.
+Because it uses a single app state like [Om](https://github.com/omcljs/om) or [re-frame](https://github.com/Day8/re-frame), it is fitting to write large, extensible apps and reusable components, with the added benefit of being much simpler to use and having a more expressive data retrieval and state updating syntax.

 Posh is also very fast because the in-component data queries only run when the database is updated with relevant data (found by pattern matching on the